 The camera displays a thermal image or histogram and sports a shutter button to freeze the image.
 The focus feature fine-tunes the display's temperature range to match the current image's maximum and maximum measurements.
 A settable alarm flashes lights and beeps when the camera sees a temperature at or above the threshold.
 The setup function is used to set the temperature display range and the alarm threshold.
 An editable configuration file contains the camera's power-up settings.

 The heart of the camera is a thermal imaging sensor with an 8 by 8 thermopile array that reads temperatures from 32°F to 176°F (0°C to 80°C) with an absolute accuracy of +- 4.5°F (2.5°C) and resolution of 0.9°F (0.5°C).
-The 64 elements in the array are too few to see a lot of detail, but it is possible to recognize general thermal zones and shapes.
+The sensor array's 64 elements are too few to see a lot of detail, but are sufficient for many uses around the home.

 This version of the camera displays numeric temperature values as degrees Fahrenheit.
 Converting the displayed values to Celsius is possible but is left as an exercise.